 Ebury will continue to operate independently from Santander, which means expect more bank deals, both from Ebury and the sector more broadly.
-We’re only half way through Juan’s plan (another ten years to go) and when I asked him how he celebrated the Santander deal, he simply had a glass of Spanish wine called Ebury (really Juan!).
+We’re only half way through Juan’s plan (another 10 years to go) and when I asked him how he celebrated the Santander deal, he simply had a glass of Spanish wine called Ebury.

 Looking for partnership ideas in cross-border payments or need help narrowing your partner search – get in touch.